 2. Class Meetings

 Class meetings will be held Tuesday and Thursday from 4:30-5:45pm.
 Tuesdays will be held in plenary (the entire class in one room) in LSE106.
-Starting Thursday 31 Aug, class will be divided into smaller parallel sessions that meet in rooms that will be assigned after students form their teams.
+Starting Thursday 31 Aug, class will be divided into smaller parallel sessions that meet in rooms assigned later.
 Also, CEE300 employs a blended (on-line and in-person) learning model and educational materials will regularly be delivered at cee300.com.

 CEE300 has several learning objectives, belonging generally to three categories, as described below:

 I. Preparation for the Fundamentals of Engineering exam, including the time equivalence of money, cash flow diagrams, real & nominal interest rates, depreciation, taxes, internal rate of return, inflation, and engineering ethics.
 Specifically, successful students will be able to: